2023-06-08 21:39:25

 In response, the Care Community action plan promised to offer access plans to free naloxone, a drug that can prevent death from overdose if applied on time.

-The United States government has accused other countries of fentanyl trafficking and has given lengthy explanations about the responsibility of others in this growing problem.
+The United States government has accused other countries of fentanyl trafficking and has given lengthy explanations regarding the responsibility of others in this growing problem.
 However, they have not assumed their responsibility in controlling a society that is becoming increasingly dependent on the consumption of narcotics.

 1686315167